AntonioPedro07/YoloKeras-Detection/README.md

 ## Introduction

 This repository presents an innovative platform for object detection, combining two of the most advanced models in the field: YOLO and Keras.
 Developed to provide a detailed comparison between the two approaches, the project aims to help researchers and developers explore and evaluate the effectiveness of each model in diverse scenarios.

+## Contribution

+Feel free to open issues and submit pull requests.
+Contributions are welcome!

+We consider exploring the Darknet YOLO ecosystem for valuable insights and testing different dataset versions and models.
+Our goal is to improve object detection using the official [Darknet repository](https://github.com/AlexeyAB/darknet).
+We plan to create a personalized dataset with relevant objects to improve the mobility of the visually impaired, aiming to significantly increase detection accuracy.

+For this code we utilize a flexx2 depth camera from [Pmdtec](https://3d.pmdtec.com/en/3d-cameras/flexx2/)

+# License

+YoloKeras-Detection itself is released under the MIT License (refer to the LICENSE file for details).
+Portions of the code are borrowed and given by [pmdtechnologies](https://github.com/pmdtechnologies/SampleYOLO) and from their [RoyaleSDK](https://pmdtec.com/en/download-sdk/)